Postgraduate Course: Ecosystems and Global Change (PGGE11247)

 Week 2: Ecosystems and the global carbon cycle

-Week 5: Biodiversity: what is it and how do we measure it?
+Week 3: Biodiversity: what is it (good for)?

 Week 7: Ecosystems as dynamic systems